 Back to school for spouses

-It’s that time of the year again.
-Lines at the Exchange are full of shoppers crossing notebooks, pencils, backpacks and new school clothes off of their lists.
+As fall rolls around again, lines at the Exchange are full of shoppers crossing notebooks, pencils, backpacks and new school clothes off of their lists.
 However, it’s not just children who return to classes at this time.
-Military members and spouses are also getting back to the books.
+Service members and spouses can also get back to the books.

 School may seem a daunting task when added to the stresses of military life.
 If you’re already facing PCS possibilities, deployment dread and the emotional rollercoaster of child-rearing, continued education may be at the very bottom of your to-do list.
 But it shouldn’t be.